Translations in affine Weyl groups and their applications in discrete integrable systems: Abstract

 \section{Abstract}

-In this paper, we review properties and representations of the Weyl groups relevant in the study of discrete integrable systems.
-Previously in \cite{jns4, Shi:19}, we have shown that the properties of the Weyl groups of $ADE$ types (known as simply-laced) are useful in characterising and establishing relations between different integrable systems.
-Here we extend the formulations and discussions to include non-simply-laced types, giving special attention in developing the formulations related to translational elements of the affine Weyl groups.
-Applications of these formulations are used to clarify the natures of some recently found integrable systems in the literature.
+In this paper, we review the properties and representations of the Weyl groups relevant in the study of discrete integrable systems.
+Previously in \cite{jns4, Shi:19}, properties of Weyl groups of type $ADE$ (known as simply-laced) were shown to be useful in characterizing and establishing relations between different integrable systems.
+Here we extend the formulations and discussions to include non-simply-laced types, giving special attention to developing formulas related to the translational elements of the affine Weyl groups.
+As applications, we show how these are used to clarify the natures of some integrable systems of type $E_8$ \cite{NN_elliptic} and $F_4$ \cite{ahjn:16} appeared recently in the literature.